vladim0105/monatq/README.md

 # monatq

-**Monakhov Tensor Quantiles** — approximate quantile tracking for tensors using T-Digest.
+**Monakhov Tensor Quantiles** - approximate quantile tracking for tensors using T-Digest.

 `monatq` maintains one T-Digest per element position across many tensor samples, enabling fast approximate quantile queries (median, percentiles, etc.) over the observed value distribution at each position.
 Updates are parallelised element-wise via Rayon.

+## Use Cases

+- **Model interpretability** - feed activation or weight tensors through a forward pass and query per-position quantiles to understand how individual neurons or channels behave across inputs.
+- **Quantization & pruning** - characterise the value distribution at each position to inform bit-width selection, clipping ranges, or sparsity thresholds without storing all observations in memory.

 ## Installation